 During its early history, Belgium’s agriculture featured a substantial amount of hemp, which was used for its fibers.
 Throughout the 1900s, hemp was phased out as the country began to take a different approach to marijuana.

 Legislation for recreational and medical marijuana became a focus during the 21st century.
 In 2003, legislators decriminalized the personal possession and cultivation of cannabis.
 More than 10 years after the decriminalization of marijuana, Belgium introduced its medical cannabis program, which permitted physicians to prescribe medicines with tetrahydrocannabinol (THC).

 Belgium’s medical marijuana laws permit residents to possess and cultivate marijuana.
 The government has set limits, however.
 You may only carry three grams of either recreational or medicinal weed, and you may only grow a single marijuana plant with a THC content of less than 0.2 percent.

 While Belgium does not have a nationwide telemedicine program, it does encourage telehealth at a local level.
 The country’s telehealth efforts receive public and private funding, as well as support through partnerships.
 Health professionals and medical students are also receiving telehealth training.

-Eligible conditions for medical marijuana in Belgium depend on the cannabis-based medication.
+Eligible conditions for medical marijuana in Belgium depend on cannabis-based medication.
 Sativex, for instance, is approved for treating multiple sclerosis (MS), while Cesamet and Marinol are approved for cancer, AIDS and MS. It should be noted that Cesamet and Marinol use a synthetic substance rather than natural THC.